JohnEstropia/CoreStore/README.md

 * iOS 7+ / macOS 10.10+ / watchOS 2.0+ / tvOS 9.0+
 * **New in CoreStore 2.0:** Objective-C support!
 All CoreStore types now have their corresponding Objective-C "bridging classes".
 Perfect for projects transitioning from Objective-C to Swift!

+Upgrading from CoreStore 1.x to 2.x?
+[Read the migration guide here.](#upgrading-from-1xx-to-2xx)

 ## Why use CoreStore?
 I was [MagicalRecord](https://github.com/magicalpanda/MagicalRecord)'s heavy user back then, but I took the promising opportunity to create CoreStore when Swift came around.
 Part of the inspiration is to address the trend of developers [avoiding](http://inessential.com/2010/02/26/on_switching_away_from_core_data) [Core Data](http://bsktapp.com/blog/why-is-realm-great-and-why-are-we-not-using-it/) [for](https://www.quora.com/Why-would-you-use-Realm-over-Core-Data) [perplexing](http://sebastiandobrincu.com/blog/5-reasons-why-you-should-choose-realm-over-coredata) [reasons](https://medium.com/the-way-north/ditching-core-data-865c1bb5564c#.a5h8ou6ri).